d-kozak/spark-assignment/Assignment.md

 * OUTPUT_DIR is a directory into which the output should be written

 To allow for easier execution, [execute.sh](./execute.sh) shell script is prepared.
 This script takes following arguments.

-* location where ApacheSpark is installed.
+* location where ApacheSpark is installed
 * [optional] a single task that should be run (default is all tasks)

+Please note that for this script to work correctly, the input csv file has to be stored at path __./employee_reviews.csv__.

-The output can be found in the **./output** directory, each task results are stored in a subfolder identified by the number of the task.
+The output can be found in the __./output__ directory, each task results are stored in a subfolder identified by the number of the task.

 ## Tasks